 Grants of up to $1,500 to North Dakota agencies, tribes, nonprofits, and individual artists for arts events.
 Events can represent any art discipline.
 Funding is intended to enable participants, creators, and art providers to introduce new, creative ideas and provide ar

-Grants to North Dakota government agencies and nonprofit organizations to benefit the community in eligible regions.
-Funding is intended to improve the quality of life for residents.
-Previous grants were awarded to food pantries, scholarship funding, park improvements,
+Grants to North Dakota government agencies and nonprofit organizations in eligible regions for initiatives to improve the quality of life for local residents.
+Higher priority will be given to support programs and projects that will impact a large number of county reside